NeoSensEight/autovoc/README.md

-# autovoc
+# auto-emoji
-Auto Voc plugin for WTPBot
+Auto-Emoji plugin for WTPBot